 Visitors are always welcome.
 An information desk is maintained on the main floor of the administration building Monday through Friday.
-The receptionist will contact a member of the Student Services Staff or the Director of Admissions to provide general information and a tour of the campus.
+The receptionist will contact the Director of Admissions to provide

-You may arrange a tour of the campus by writing or calling the Director of Admissions or the Student Services Office.
+You may arrange a tour of the campus by writing or calling the Director of Admissions.
 When writing, please specify the time and the number of persons in your party.